TritonDataCenter/sdc-cloudapi/docs/index.md

     {
-        "description": "Restart any machine, no matter which origin IP" }
+        "description": "Restart any instance, no matter which origin IP" }

 ### Example Response